Updated: Dec 6, 2022

 Witnesses and signatures are required

 In most circumstances, powers of attorney are not subject to judicial or third-party monitoring.
-Thus, if the principal is incapable of overseeing the agent's actions, anyone with authority granted by a comprehensive written power of attorney agreement can easily abuse it.
+Thus, if the principal cannot oversee the agent's actions, anyone with authority granted by a comprehensive written power of attorney agreement can easily abuse it.

-When in need of someone to help you challenge legal documents, contact an El Monte Estate Planning Lawyer to help you out.
+When you need someone to help you challenge legal documents, contact an El Monte Estate Planning Lawyer to help you.

 Find A California Estate Planning Lawyer In El Monte